uqlibrary/technology-training/OpenRefine/openrefine.md

 1. In the `Preview` tab, note that you can see what the effect of running this will be
 1. Click <kbd>OK</kbd>

+Note that this transformation is also available in the `Common transforms`.

 #### Undo and redo transformations

 In the left-hand panel, you can open the `Undo / Redo` tab to access all the steps taken so far, and **undo steps** by clicking the last step you want to preserve.